 Call Medicare at 1-800-633-4227 (TTY: 1-877-486-2048) for questions about Medicare Part D. Certain enrollees will be eligible for a partial or full subsidy to help pay for this drug benefit.

-Look at "5 Ways to Lower Your Costs During the Coverage Gap" for resources to help lower prescription costs while in the "doughnut hole"/coverage gap.
-This article is on the U.S. Government's Medicare web site.
+Look at "6 Ways to Lower Your Costs in the Drug Coverage Gap" for resources to help lower prescription costs while in the "doughnut hole"/coverage gap.
+This article is on the U.S. Government's Medicare website.
 Scroll down to it.

 To Keep Track of Your Medications